 SRP for the SRAM Force eTap AXS groupset is over £2000, which is a fair chunk of the Teammachine SLR 02’s £5200 list price and there’s clearly been a significant investment in development of the excellent frameset.
 Plus BMC’s bespoke seatpost and stem add cost over off-the-shelf components.

 There has to be some give somewhere and as tends to be the case, that’s in the wheelset.
-That’s a logical compromise, as most riders looking to spend north of £5000 on a bike are likely to have a set of best day carbon hoops hanging in their shed, or the funds to purchase one.
+That’s a logical compromise, as most riders looking to spend north of £5000 on a bike are likely to have a set of the best road bikes wheels hanging in their shed, or the funds to purchase one.

 But the need to run an XD-R cassette body for the SRAM 12-speed groupset adds complication to a wheel swap.
 And the supplied DT Swiss wheels are a good all-weather training option in any case, although at around £350, they’re certainly not up to the standard of the rest of the bike.